Rex in Clayton County, Georgia — The American South (South Atlantic)

 Sept.
 2. Lee, his march resumed, met Stewart & the militia coming southward -- the former to Lovejoy's -- the latter to Griffin.
 To cover this withdrawal, Lee continued his march northward until halted at South River, six miles from Atlanta, countermarching to Lovejoy’s Sept.
 3.

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 031-12.)

 Credits.
 This page was last revised on July 12, 2018.
-This page originally submitted on October 9, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 691 times since then and 30 times this year.
+It was originally submitted on October 9, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 724 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on October 9, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.